Meeting and surpassing all audience expectations every day.

 Clearly good news for the White House as Obama heads into a crucial week.

-So, and that AP story's out now.
+So, and that AP story is out now.

 Interesting how this works.

-Uh let's see, this is the Washington Times.
+Let's see, this is the Washington Times.

-Uh Obama focuses on campaigning and fundraising, official presidential duties are few and far between.
+Official presidential duties are few and far between.

-If not for sports champions and terrorists, President Obama's public schedule for September would be nearly empty of official events as he devoted most of his time to campaigning for re-election.
+If not for sports champions and terrorists, President Obama's public schedule for September would be nearly empty of official events as he devoted most of his time to campaigning for reelection.

 Well, of course, he has to.

-And he's working so hard.
+He cares so much, and he's working so hard.

 He has got, he said, folks, he didn't do a good enough job telling a story.

-That's what he told a Univision.
+That's what he told Univision.

-He's out there not campaign and not governing, he's campaigning.
+He's out there not governing.

 That's what Americans appreciate about him.